 If you work on many translation projects, the last thing you want to do is to create mess and confusion when it comes to roles and responsibilities in a given project.

 #3.
-Create an easy project workflow
+Create a simple project workflow